Rxie9596/pycog/doc/param.md

     dt : float, optional
          Integration time step.
          None
-         in trainer: if None set to min(tau)/5
+         in trainer: if None set to min(tau)/5 (tau defaults to 100) in rnn.ou_defaults 0.5
+         in do.py defaults to 0.5

     gamma_k : float, optional
          k in Gamma(k, theta).
 Note mean = k*theta, var = k*theta^2.